 “Negligence” is the failure to exercise reasonable care.
 As our entire nation works to stop the spread of the coronavirus, those who fail to exercise reasonable care and cause others to become infected may face legal repercussions.
 For example, if a business manager knew that their employee was sick with the coronavirus and allowed that person to continue interacting with customers, the business could potentially be held responsible if a customer became infected by that employee.
 In a case such as this, it will be necessary to prove causation, which may be difficult.
 An attorney would review each unique situation individually to determine causation.

 In situations involving large groups of people, or populations who are especially vulnerable, negligence may be a critical factor.
 For instance, if an assisted living facility fails to implement appropriate protections, elderly residents, who are considered high-risk for developing serious or fatal complications from COVID-19, may be infected and become gravely ill.
 If you suspect that your loved one suffered or was put in harm’s way by the negligence of nursing home staff, you may be able to take legal action.
-A nursing home abuse lawyer at Munley Law can review the details of your situation and explain the next steps.
+Your first step should be to report the situation to the Pennsylvania Department of Human Services who will do a thorough investigation.

 Workers’ Compensation and COVID-19

-If you contract the coronavirus from a coworker or a member of the public while performing your job duties, you may be able to file for workers’ compensation.
-COVID-19 can be considered a work-related illness or an occupational disease, depending on your job and level of risk.
-See more information below regarding workers’ compensation and your rights as an employee.
+If you contract the coronavirus from a coworker or a member of the public while performing your job duties, many wonder if it’s possible to file for workers’ compensation.
+The answer to that question is maybe.

 Coronavirus Business Interruption Insurance Claims